benmut/Weather4SureApp/README.md

 # Improvement
 - Fine tune the UI design;
-- Zoom map camera to user's current location instead the one specified in code;
 - Create a custom info window with an image button instead of doing a long click;
 - Implement reverse geolocation;
 - Check for internet connection before fetching data;